Singular Thoughts / Volume One 2017

 Individual battles may differ, but we’re all in the same war.

-Welcome, to what book-sellers call a depression-memoir; a first-hand account of an individual’s struggle with depression, intended to support, and inspire others.
+a first-hand account of an individual’s struggle with depression,

 What I offer the reader is the preface and chapter one.

-There was an interesting by-product, of sorts, that resulted from me writing this memoir; something I never expected.
-Although I’d hoped my stories might help others, it turned out, that telling these stories–just getting them on paper, and out of my head–helped me more than I would’ve thought possible.
-Since I finished writing this book, my inner-voice has been silent.
+An interesting by-product, of sorts, resulted from writing this memoir; something I never expected.
+Although I’d hoped my stories might help others, it turned out, that telling these stories–just getting them down on paper, and out of my head–helped me more than I would’ve thought possible.
+Since I finished writing this book, my inner voice has been silent.
 Many of you know what I mean.
 It’s been truly amazing.

-My inner-voice—the ‘angry me’—is the loud roommate-presence inside my head.
-He’s the voice that won’t shut up; constantly yammering in my ear, and telling me I’m a loser, or “it will never work”.
-And for most of my adult life, he’s been derailing, and sullying everything I’ve done, with negativity, and insults.
-But nowadays, he’s not saying a word.
-And it’s actually kind of weird.
+My inner voice—the ‘angry me’—is the loud and insulting roommate presence inside my head.
+The voice that grates on the nerves and won’t shut up; constantly yammering in my ear, and telling me I’m a loser, or “it will never work”.
+And for most of my adult life, he’s been doing his best to derail, and sully, everything I’ve done, with negativity, self-deprecation, and insults.

-It wasn’t until I started digging around on some psychology websites, that I found what I think happened, and it is so cool.
+But since I wrote the book; silence.
+And at first it was kind of weird.
+It wasn’t until I dug around on some psychology websites, that I found what I think happened, and it is so cool.

 I came back inside my front door, and opened the package I’d just received.
 It was my new book.
 I smiled with pride.
 I looked it over, thumbed through the pages, and even took a whiff.
 I chuckled, and grinned at the gloss of the cover, and my choice of fonts.
-The artist-ego in me, was gorging on a sense of accomplishment; and a certain novice-pride, to be holding a printed book of my own work.
-But now that that sad, and exhausting project was finally over, all I wanted to do was forget about it.
-Even a week after finishing, I still felt physically drained from the ordeal.
+My artist ego gorged on a sense of novice-pride, to be holding my own book.
+Sounds silly until you do it.
+But now that that sad, and exhausting project was finally over with, all I wanted to do was forget about it for a while.
+Even a week after finishing the book, I still felt physically drained from the ordeal.